-Scores on the 2005 FCAT Reading Sunshine State Standards Test indicate that 85 percent of students in grades three through five scored at or above FCAT Achievement Level 3, mastery level, a increase of 5 percentage points as compared to the scores of the 2004 administration.
-Scores on the 2005 FCAT Reading Sunshine State Standards Test indicate that a total of 81 percent of subgroups school wide, identified in the "No Child Left Behind" requirements, have scored at the state mastery level.
-Additionally, 73 percent of students with disabilities scored at the state mastery level, an increase of 11 percent as compared to the 2004 administration.
-These results indicate that the reading objectives/strategies used were successful but should be enhanced to address the NCLB standards that require 44 percent of the subgroups score at the state mastery level.
+Scores on the 2006 FCAT Reading Sunshine State Standards Test indicate that 81 percent of students in grades three through five scored at or above FCAT Achievement Level 3, mastery level.
+Additionally, 69 percent of students with disabilities scored above the state mastery level, an increase of 11 percent as compared to the 2005 administration.
+These results indicate that the reading objectives/strategies used were successful but should be enhanced to continue increasing performance of the NCLB subgroups and address the strands of Words /Phrases and Reference/Research.